jorgegorka/svelte-router/README.md

 This is the main component that needs to be included before any other content as it holds information about which route should be rendered.

-The best approach is to have an App.svelte file like this:
+The best approach (although not required) is to have an App.svelte file like this:

 ```javascript
 <script>